 When we look at the Bowflex Blaze VS Xceed home gym, these are very similar home gym machines in their power rod resistance training options.
 However, the Bowflex Blaze home and compact home gym take the lead for those who want to perform resistance aerobic exercises and even some cardio training with body weight.

 Third on the list is the Bowflex PR1000 Home Gym machine.

+While the PR1000 machine typically comes in several hundred dollars cheaper than the Blaze, there is no ability to upgrade to 310 or 410 pounds of the classic power rod resistance.
 Currently, the PR1000 comes with the standard 210 pounds of resistance.
-Still, with no ability to upgrade, you might find yourself abandoning your Bowflex for something with more weight resistance for your strength training or exercise routines.
+Still, with no ability to upgrade resistance with additional power rods, you might find yourself abandoning your machine for something with more weight resistance for your full-body strength training or exercise routines.

-It also does not come with a lat pulldown bar (which most models do) nor a squat bar, and the total number of different exercises is promoted by Bowflex as 25, much lower than other Bowflex home gym models.
+It also does not come with a lat pulldown bar (which most models do) nor a squat bar, and the total number of different exercises is promoted as 25, much lower than other Bowflex home gym models.

-But at its price point (typically around the $600 range) and because it does offer the ability as an aerobic rowing machine and still has decent weight resistance, the Bowflex PR1000 review makes our list of the top 6 best Bowflex list of 2023.
+That said, the Bowflex PR1000 does have a folding bench for convenience.
+But at its Bowflex price point (typically around the $600 range) and because it does offer the ability as an aerobic rowing machine and still this Bowflex weight machine offers decent weight resistance throughout the movements, the Bowflex PR1000 review makes our list of the top 6 best Bowflex list of 2023.

 5. Bowflex Revolution Home Gym

-The Bowflex Revolution Home Gym is one of the first models to abandon the older Bowflex models with the power rod resistance feature.
+The Bowflex Revolution Home Gym is one of the first models to abandon the older Bowflex models with the rod resistance feature.